Bhavneet-joshi/portfolio/README.md

 # Design Portfolio

 A modern, responsive portfolio website showcasing my skills, projects, and professional experience as a designer and developer.
+The design inspiration for this portfolio was taken from Dribbble.

 ![Portfolio Screenshot](client/public/assets/p1.png)